spacetelescope/synphot_refactor/docs/synphot/observation.rst

     >>> obs.effective_wavelength(binned=False)
     <Quantity 5332.703444644624 Angstrom>

-:meth:`~synphot.Observation.countrate` is probably the most often used method for an observation.
+:meth:`~synphot.observation.Observation.countrate` is probably the most often used method for an observation.
 It computes the **total counts** (a special case of effective stimulus) of a source spectrum, integrated over the bandpass with some binning.
 By default, it uses ``binset``, which should be defined such that one wavelength bin corresponds to one detector pixel::